 What to expect

-- During the early stages of a career, work is mainly on-site with some laboratory and office work.
+- During the early stages of your career, you're likely to work mainly on site with some laboratory and office work.
 This gradually reverses with managerial responsibilities.
-The balance between office and site also depends on the type of work done by the employing company; working for a site investigation company is likely to mean more time spent on site, compared to working for a consultancy.
+The balance between office and site also depends on the type of work done by the employing company - working for a site investigation company, you're likely to spend more time on site, compared to working for a consultancy.

 - Physical conditions can be challenging, e.g. working with various pieces of equipment on unfamiliar ground.

-- There is a high level of responsibility in the job because professional judgements have serious financial and public safety implications.
+- You'll have a high level of responsibility because professional judgements have serious financial and public safety implications.
 As a result the job can be very stressful.

 - There are increasing opportunities to work on a self-employed or freelance basis in the field.
-Experience and special expertise can lead to consultancy work.
+Your experience and special expertise could lead to consultancy work.

 - Travel within a working day and absence from home overnight are frequent.
-Overseas work is most likely within petroleum and mining or quarrying industries.
+Overseas work is most likely within petroleum, mining or quarrying industries.